-Improper FJ alignment and load distribution are believed to be the major contributors to the development and progression of FJA, with the earliest changes typically occurring in the regions that experience the greatest mechanical forces.1 In patients with healthy spines, the disc is the primary load bearing structure with only 33% of axial load carried through the facets.2 As discs degenerate (DDD) with age, they become functionally incompetent and up to 70% of the load is transferred through the facets.3 As a result, with the shifted transmission of force, pathology beginning in a disc progresses to osteoarthritic changes in the FJ at that vertebral level.1,4 Thus, lumbar FJA frequently occurs at the levels most commonly affected by DDD, L4-S1.5
+Improper FJ alignment and load distribution are believed to be the major contributors to the development and progression of FJA, with the earliest changes typically occurring in the regions that experience the greatest mechanical forces.1 In patients with healthy spines, the disc is the primary load bearing structure with only 3-33% of axial load carried through the facets depending on position.2 As discs degenerate with age, they become functionally impaired resulting in up to 70% of the load being transferred through the facets in the older population.3 As a result, with the shifted transmission of force, pathology beginning in a disc progresses to osteoarthritic changes in the FJ at that vertebral level.1,4 Thus, lumbar FJA frequently occurs at the levels most commonly affected by disc degeneration, namely L4-S1.5

 Epidemiology, risk factors and primary prevention